-Micro-SaaS businesses operate with far smaller teams, often a sole bootstrapper (someone who finds solutions to problems using their resources) delivering a solution for a niche need.
+Micro-SaaS businesses operate with a small team or a sole bootstrapper (someone who finds solutions to problems using their resources), delivering a solution for a niche need.

 You may also like: Top 10 SaaS KPIs you need to know and track